The Best Things to Do Alone in Rhode Island

 Noah’s take: Think of the Cliff Walk as a perfect place for a nice solo walk.
 You can admire amazing architecture while watching the waves crash against cliffs.
 The photo opportunities are endless here.

-If you want to see more mansions on your walk, walk about 2 miles south from The Breakers entrance of the Cliff Walk to Bailey’s Beach.
+The Breakers Mansion sits in the middle of the Cliff Walk, but if you want to see more mansions on your walk, walk about 2 miles south from The Breakers entrance of the Cliff Walk to Bailey’s Beach.
 You will then need to take Bus 67 back to the main hub of Newport.

 If you are short on time and would rather not take the bus back, you can head north towards Easton Beach.
 You will only have to walk a mile to the north end of the Cliff Walk.
 Don’t worry; you can still admire a few mansions on this side and watch surfers near Easton Beach.